Historical Information on Madhya Pradesh

 Dynasties

 From the time of King Asoka of the Mauryan dynasty to that of the Guptas in the 4th century AD, many dynasties came and went.
 Principal among them was the Sungas, the andhras, the Satavahanas, the Ksaptrapas and the Nagas.
 The all-pervading and all-invading Huns tried their luck in the Malwa region of the state, but it was simply too far away for them to hold for long.
 Then in the 7th century AD it became a part of King Harshavardhana’s empire.
-In the 10th century, a number of dynasties were cheek-to-jowl in various corners of the region; the Chandelas at Khajuraho and the Kachhawahas at Gwalior were the more prominent among these.
+In the 10th century, a number of dynasties were cheek-to-jowl in various corners of the region; the Chandelas at Khajuraho and the Kachhawahas at

 From then on whatever few upheavals this state had been witness to, end.
 Madhya Pradesh became a tranquil oasis in the midst of chaos, great battles, and many other feats that might have gone ringing down in the annals of history but were not very conducive for serenity and hence good living.

-The Scindias of Gwalior
+The Scindias of

 The present scion of the family is Madhavrao Scindia.
 As with most royal families, the family is now divided into two bitter factions; one headed by the present Maharaja’s mother, the Rajmata Vijayraje Scindia, and sister, Princess Vasundhara Scindia, and the other by the Maharaja himself.

 So much so that they are members of Parliament from different political parties: the Rajmata (Queen Mother) and the Princess represent the Bharatiya Janta Party and the Maharaja is a very popular Congress I member.
-(See Gwalior for details on the Scindias.)
+(See

-The Holkars of Indore
+The Holkars of

 The present Maharaja is half-American and is called Richard Holkar.
 His wife is also an American, Sally Holkar.
-Sally and Richard together have done a lot of work for the revival of the traditional arts and crafts of Indore.
-The famous Maheshwari sari owes its second lease of life to them.
+Sally and Richard together have done a lot of work for the revival of the traditional arts and crafts of

-The Nawabs of Bhopal
+The Nawabs of

 0 comments: